 - Fall Deadline: March 15

-To be eligible for admission, students must have a minimum of 12 completed CU credit hours, a 2.0 GPA and have earned at least a C- in a pre-approved math reasoning course.
+To be eligible for admission students must have a minimum 2.0 cumulative GPA and have earned at least a C- in a pre-approved math reasoning course.
 Students currently enrolled in a pre-approved math reasoning course may apply and be conditionally admitted pending final course grade.
+The complete list of pre-approved math reasoning courses can be found on the Business Minor Application webpage.

 Required Courses and Credits